simonprickett/redis-pi-camera/pi/README.md

 This folder contains the Python code for the image capture component of this project.
 It runs on a Raspberry Pi with a Raspberry Pi Camera Module attached.

-Every 10 or so seconds, the code takes a new picture in JPEG format and stores it in a Redis Hash along with some basic metadata.
+Every so many seconds (configurable), the code takes a new picture in JPEG format and stores it in a Redis Hash along with some basic metadata.
 The key name for each hash is `image:<unix time stamp when image was captured>`.

 I've tested this on a [Raspberry Pi 3B](https://www.raspberrypi.com/products/raspberry-pi-3-model-b/) using both the [Raspberry Pi Camera Module v2.1](https://www.raspberrypi.com/products/camera-module-v2/) and [Raspberry Pi Camera Module v3](https://www.raspberrypi.com/products/camera-module-3/).
 Other models of Raspberry Pi that have the camera connector ([3A+](https://www.raspberrypi.com/products/raspberry-pi-3-model-a-plus/), [3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/), [4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) etc) should work too.

 I haven't tested with the [High Quality Camera](https://www.raspberrypi.com/products/raspberry-pi-high-quality-camera/).
-Of the cheaper models, the v3 is a good choice for this project as it has auto focus and higher resolution than the v2.1 and is easy to find online at a reasonable prive.
+Of the cheaper models, the v3 is a good choice for this project as it has auto focus and higher resolution than the v2.1 and is easy to find online at a reasonable price.
 The pictures from my v2.1 camera can be blurry as there's no auto focus.

 **Note:** As Redis keeps a copy of all the data in memory, you should bear in mind that an 8Mb image file will require at least 8Mb of RAM on the Redis server.
-As it stands, the code doesn't expire pictures from Redis after a period of time, but you could easily add this using a call to the [`EXPIRE`](https://redis.io/commands/expire/) command whenever you add a new image Hash.
+To help manage the amount of memory used, this project automatically expires the image data from Redis after a configurable amount of time (see later for details).

 ## How it Works